Beat the Arizona Heat: Complete Insulation Guide

 - Requires professional installation

-The eco-friendly option: Made from recycled paper, treated for fire and pest resistance.
+Made from recycled paper, treated for fire and pest resistance.

 - R-Value: R-3.2 to R-3.8 per inch

-- Best for: Attics, retrofit wall applications
+- Best For: Attics, retrofit wall applications

 - Environmentally friendly